nightscout/trio-docs/docs/EN/settings/configuration/preferences/othersettings.md

 Requires "Use Custom Peak Time" to be enabled.
 Select a peak activity time point, within the limits set by OpenAPS based on your insulin type.

 ## Skip Neutral Temps
-This is a feature that has been brought from the OpenAPS algorithm but does not play much role in iAPS.
+This is a feature that has been brought from the OpenAPS algorithm but does not play much role in Open-iAPS.
 Light sleepers using OpenAPS would find that the notifications delivered by OpenAPS upon making a temp basal adjustment, would wake them up.

-This setting attempts to reduce notifications that are produced by OpenAPS (and iAPS) with the downside of potentially impacting control and making it harder for users to determine if the system is working.
+This setting attempts to reduce notifications that are produced by OpenAPS (and Open-iAPS) with the downside of potentially impacting control and making it harder for users to determine if the system is working.

 Recommend to keep this setting disabled.